 I began dancing at the age of 9, and began teaching when I was 19 years old.
 I have studied, ballet, pointe, jazz, and tap, but tap is my real love and that is what I mainly teach.
 I also teach the small dancers beginning at age 2 ½ years.
 I teach beginning and advanced and toddlers to adults.
 I have studied with such tap masters as Brenda Bufalino, LaVaughn Robinson, Dianne Walker, and James “Buster” Brown.
 I appeared in the local PBS television station and taught a tap “Hoofing” instructional segment.
 I have owned and operated Klamath Dance & Exercise since its conception in 1988.
 I have established a history of dance programs for a local grade school.
 I have traveled in the summer to Northeastern Oregon town (Condon, Oregon) and instructed dance to the local children and teens.
 I have choreographed children’s dance groups that have performed in our local theater’s presentation of “The Nutcracker” and choreographed for dance groups.
-I am an awesome person and an inspiration to everyone!

 I have been dancing from a very young age.
 Started training with San Diego Park and recreation from Elementary through High School.
 When I started college I started teaching for San Diego Park and Recreation.
 I taught for two years and took time to raise a family.
 I was in several productions with the Starlight Opera in the late 1960’s.
 I started teaching again when we moved to Klamath Falls in 1985, through Klamath Falls Park and recreations.
-I began teaching at Klamath Dance & Exercise 4 years ago when my youngest daughter started taking.
+I began teaching at Klamath Dance & Exercise 14 years ago when my youngest daughter started taking.
 My specialty is tap but I also teach ballet and Jazz.
 I really enjoy teaching especially younger dancers.
 I have danced in programs given by Klamath Dance and I enjoy performing.

 Suzan Phipps moved to Klamath Falls in 2011, from Jacksonville Florida, where she taught dance for 22 years.
 After graduating from the University of New Haven, in Connecticut, with a B.A.
 Degree in English, she trained and became certified as a teacher with “Dance Educators of America” and owned her own dance studio for 11 years.
 Suzan was very active in several theatre and community groups, as well as a coach with Special Olympics.
 Suzan furthered her studies in the “Cecchetti Ballet Method” and became certified by the Imperial Society of Teachers of Dancing, Cecchetti Branch, London, England and is an affiliate of Cecchetti USA.
 She also teaches a movement program, called “Body Recall” at the Senior Center and at Crystal Terrace in Klamath Falls.